16 Best Things To Do In Tokyo You Need To Know About!

 We went to a cat cafe which had the most beautiful cats I’ve ever seen, to a freaky owl cafe we literally had to walk straight out of, to our favourite cafe which was the hedgehog one.

 We had the best 45 minutes you could ask for there at Harry The Hedgehog Cafe.
 All of the cafes mentioned were within a five minute walking distance of each other and all cost no more than AU$15 each.

 You just have to go and see Tokyu Plaza Omotesando Harajuku

 If you’re into instagram then you must walk down the street from Harry the Hedgehog cafe to the mirrored wall entrance to the shopping mall called Tokyu Plaza Omotesando Harajuku.
 It’s quite spectacular.

-7. The Meiji Shrine
+7. Visit The Meiji Shrine In Tokyo

 The Meiji Shrine is an absolute must visit when you first arrive into Tokyo!

-A must see first temple complex to see when you land in Tokyo is the Meiji shrine complex.
+A must see first temple complex to see when you land in Tokyo is the Meiji Shrine complex.
 It’s located in a stunning park next to Harajuku.
 We loves the Saki bowls in this photograph above – they are just beautiful!

 Go check out the world’s largest Uniqlo Store in Ginza.